Showing posts with label Metal. Show all posts

 The band will not prove something else than their previous works but seems to be enjoyable as it didn't lack any dynamic variation.

-With every track there is enough contrast and variety to keep your interest grinning and our head banging.
+That being said, with every track there is enough contrast and variety to keep your interest grinning and our head banging.

-The most stand out tracks must be :"The Dread Pestilence";"E.F.K.";"I Cast The First Stone";"Trench Tactics" and the one set up to promote the album on youtube
+The most stand out tracks must be :"The Dread Pestilence";"E.F.K.";"I Cast The First Stone";"Trench Tactics" and the one set up to promote the album on youtube:

 https://www.amazon.com/Jungle-Rot/dp/B07D51Y7RT

-Thursday 9 July 2015
+Thursday, 9 July 2015

 My Dying Bride's new opus and first track revealed

-My Dying Bride's "Feel The Misery" opus sees a return from the Academy Studios in Dewsbury West Yorkshire marking the 12th full studio album for these gothic doom heroes which will be released on September 18th via Peaceville Records.
+'s "Feel The Misery" opus sees a return from the Academy Studios in Dewsbury West Yorkshire marking the 12th full studio album for these gothic doom heroes which will be released on September 18th via Peaceville Records.

 The new 8 track set filled with crushing epic doom spanning in about an hour time frame was recorded, where all of My Dying Bride's classic early albums were produced.
-Mixing once more

-takes place at Futureworks in Manchester UK with the band's long-time studio engineer/producer, Mags.
+Mixing once more took place at Futureworks in Manchester UK with the band's long-time studio engineer/producer, Mags.

-The new issue featuring the return of original guitarist Calvin Robertshaw to the second guitar is being described as "undoubtedly amongst the band's heaviest, darkest, and most majestic works to date, along with My Dying Bride's 25th anniversary on the doom metal barricade.
+The new issue featuring the return of original guitarist Calvin Robertshaw behind the second guitar is being described as "undoubtedly amongst the band's heaviest, darkest, and most majestic works to date, along with My Dying Bride's 25th anniversary on the doom metal barricade.

 The band's assessments on the themes of Feel The Misery: "Contained within are all the grandeur and mastery of the melancholic one would expect to find on a recording from this group of musicians.
-The crushing of hearts and the solemn farewells to friends and lovers twinned with the destruction of flesh and the

-passions of cruelty are laid neatly for the listener to devour and savor.
+The crushing of hearts and the solemn farewells to friends and lovers twinned with the destruction of flesh and the passions of cruelty are laid neatly for the listener to devour and savor.

 Eight new compositions detailing the path of life through dark doors and the burdens we all must endure simply to make it to the end, My Dying Bride have returned with a foreboding new album which may enlighten, delight and consume the soul in one epic sitting."